openzipkin-attic/zipkin-csharp/README.md

 An interface used to communicate with one of the Zipkin span receivers.

-- `Task<bool> CollectAsync(params Span[] spans)` - Asynchronously sends a series of spans and eventually returns a flag determining if they were received successfully.
+- `Task CollectAsync(params Span[] spans)` - Asynchronously sends a series of spans.
+May throw `ZipkinCollectorException` when spans delivery failed.

 Span collector has following implementations: